 Upon successful completion of this course, the student will be able to:

 - Describe the characteristics of healthy human service communities and the rights and responsibilities of human service members.

-- Apply ethical principles to human service dilemmas
+- Apply ethical principles to human service dilemmas.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.